It is an eye-watering prediction. By 2050, there will be – by weight – more plastic in the sea than fish.

 Photo: Massimiano Tellini, global head of circular economy at Intesa Sanpaolo

-With that in mind, in January 2017 Intesa Sanpaolo will launch a master’s degree in circular economy.
+With that in mind, in January 2017 Intesa Sanpaolo launched a master’s degree in circular economy.
 In the meantime, it is working – alongside the Ellen MacArthur Foundation – with local and national governments, as well as companies such as Cisco, Renault, Unilever and H&M – to invest in circular economy innovation.

 In the case of H&M, the development of new technology is increasingly allowing used garments to be converted back into textiles.